xiaoha798/py-NameGenderPredictor/README.md

 The main function returns the probability for a given english name to be a male name.
 There are optional arguments start_year (default 1880) and end_year (default 2018) to use a specific period of time for calculation.
 For instance, for gender prediction of babyboomers, the period can be set to 1946-1965.

 # Installation
+Requires package sqlite3 with can be installed with `pip install sqlite3`.
 ```
 $ pip install
 ```